mmontag/concise-algos/README.md

 # concise-algorithms
-Algorithms reduced to their essence.
+Algorithms and data structures for memorization.